tanyaweaver/python-dev-accelerator/source/lectures/pyramid_day2.rst

 This seems trivial now because in this particular moment we're just testing that the view is returning the data that we put into it in the first place.
 That's OK, even trivial tests are still evidence that your code works.
+You will of course write more unit tests than just this one, though for the moment even those will be small.
 Tomorrow when we talk about data models and hook those up to our views, testing our views will involve several more bits.

 Enter Functional Tests